SONORAN SKY ELEMENTARY SCHOOL

 NAME AND ORGANIZATION

 1.01 Name.
-The name of this association is the SONORAN SKY ELEMENTARY SCHOOL PARENT TEACHER ORGANIZATION, INC. (hereinafter “PTO”).
+The name of this organization is the SONORAN SKY ELEMENTARY SCHOOL PARENT TEACHER ORGANIZATION, INC. (hereinafter “PTO”).
 It also shall be known as the Sonoran Sky PTO, SSKY PTO or PTO.
 It is located in the City of Scottsdale, County of Maricopa in the State of Arizona.
-The name of the organization and the names of any members in their official capacities shall be used only in the furtherance of the purposes of the organization and not in connection with any commercial, partisan or sectarian interests.
+The name of the PTO and the names of any members in their official capacities shall be used only in the furtherance of the purposes of the PTO and not in connection with any commercial, partisan or sectarian interests.
 It is not directly affiliated with any other group.

 1.02 Articles of Organization.
-This organization exists as a non-profit, incorporated organization of its members.
-Its “Articles of Organization” comprise these By-laws, as from time to time amended.
-This organization is organized exclusively to support the education of students at Sonoran Sky Elementary School within the meaning of Section 501(c)(3) of the Internal Revenue Code, or corresponding Section of any future Federal Tax Code.
+The PTO exists as a non-profit, incorporated organization of its members.
+Its “Articles of Organization” comprise these Bylaws, as from time to time amended.
+The PTO is organized exclusively to support the education of students at Sonoran Sky Elementary School within the meaning of Section 501(c)(3) of the Internal Revenue Code, or corresponding Section of any future Federal Tax Code.

 2.01 Membership.
-Membership in the PTO shall be available without regard to race, color, creed, or national origin and is open to all Sonoran Sky Elementary teachers, administrators and adults from a household where a current Sonoran Sky Elementary student resides, including, but not limited to, parents, guardians, and heads of households.
+Membership in the PTO shall be available without regard to sex, race, color, religion, national origin, sexual orientation, or any other basis protected by law and is open to all Sonoran Sky Elementary teachers and administrators and all adults from a household where a current Sonoran Sky Elementary student resides, including, but not limited to, parents, guardians, and heads of households.

 2.02 Voting.
-Each member in attendance of a meeting and in good standing shall be counted as having one vote on any given matter.
+Each member in attendance of a meeting or voting in a PTO-sponsored vote and in good standing shall be counted as having one vote on any given matter.

 3.01 PTO Board.
-The PTO Board shall consist of the Executive Board officers, Sonoran Sky Elementary School Principal, elected Chairpersons of Standing Committees, and three (3) teacher representatives.
+The PTO Board shall consist of the Executive Board officers, Sonoran Sky Elementary School Principal, elected Chairpersons of Standing Committees, and as many as three (3) teacher representatives.